Cooperation with Undergraduate, Graduate, and Certification Programs

 Maeda Yoshihiko and Yasumuro Satoru conducted hands-on lessons, hosted by the Department of History and Folklore Studies, titled “Youth of Heiankyo” and “Introduction to Folklore—Looking at ‘July Zoni Soup.’ ” The following video provides an introduction to Prof. Yasumuro’s class.

-Kanagawa University Graduate School of History & Folklore Studies is an educational arm of ISJFC.
-Here, education and research activities are carried out in close relation with ISJFC and the Research Center for Nonwritten Cultural Materials.
+Kanagawa University Graduate School of History and Folklore Studies is an educational arm of the ISJFC.
+Here, education and research activities are carried out in close relation with the ISJFC and the Research Center for Nonwritten Cultural Materials.

 Curator Course